Let’s Encrypt Interface New Options

 Of course, if you feel confident enough the best way to make your site work through HTTPS is to manually re-configure your application, change all links of loaded resources to https.
 Thus you will avoid most possible issues.
 However, that is a task that requires some technical knowledge to be completed properly because resources can be loaded from the database, from a plugin or from your theme itself.

-Second best option is available for our WordPress users - the same logic as above, but done through an application plugin - our SG optimizer.
+Second best option is available for our WordPress users – the same logic as above, but done through an application plugin – our SiteGround Optimizer.
 It requires only plugin installation.

 Third, you may use the new options in the cPanel Let’s Encrypt interface.
 This is the easiest and fastest way working very well for the majority of the website.
 However, as the setting is on a server level, there may be a chance that it conflicts with a setting on the application level if there are some hard codes for the HTTPS/HTTP protocols already done in the htaccess file.
 We recommend it for people that have not and cannot use the previous two options.